WishmithDissanayaka/Smart-Sprout-Website/README.md

-This is the Smart Sprout Marketing Website
+This is the Smart Sprout Marketing Website created with nextjs and hosted on vercel.